Please click on the above link to access an overview of the whole school curriculum by year group.

 At The Giles Nursery and Infants’ School reading is an essential part of school life.
 We use a range of schemes to motivate and encourage reading, such as the Oxford Reading Tree scheme, Bug Club, Collins Big Cats, Ginn 360 and Project X. We encourage the children to read a range of genres, including fiction, non-fiction and poetry.
 This gives children a varied reading experience.
 The school purchases an online membership to Bug Club and this enables all children from Reception onwards to log in and read eBooks online.
 Books are selected by class teachers to match children’s phonic ability.

-All classes from Year 1 have weekly guided reading sessions.
+All classes from Reception have regular guided reading sessions.
 Children develop particular reading strategies with their teacher in a small group.
 They also have the opportunity to practise these skills independently.
 The children read a range of books from schemes such as Project X and Collins Big Cats.

 Parents are encouraged to hear their child read each night and they are welcome to comment in the red reading record.
 In addition, each year group has a library and the children are invited to change their library books on a weekly basis.